isabelhormaeche/Frontend/README.md

 # Film Locations Blog App

-[Film Locations FastAPI app](https://wondrous-bunny-d8bf8f.netlify.app/) helps you discover and explore amazing film locations around the Basque Country.
+[Film Locations app](https://wondrous-bunny-d8bf8f.netlify.app/) helps you discover and explore amazing film locations around the Basque Country.
 Its mission is to provide a comprehensive database of film locations, making it easy for film production companies to work and experience the magic of this land.
 Registered users can participate and shared interesting filming locations for everybody to discover.

 The project is built using **React as the frontend** framework and **Python with FastAPI as the backend**, and a **SQLite database** is used to store the data.